apache/superset/CONTRIBUTING.md

   - Recommended capture tools ([Kap](https://getkap.co/), [LICEcap](https://www.cockos.com/licecap/), [Skitch](https://download.cnet.com/Skitch/3000-13455_4-189876.html))
   - If no screenshot is provided, the committers will mark the PR with `need:screenshot` label and will not review until screenshot is provided.
 - **Dependencies:** Be careful about adding new dependency and avoid unnecessary dependencies.
-  - For Python, include it in `setup.py` denoting any specific restrictions and in `requirements.txt` pinned to a specific version which ensures that the application build is deterministic.
+  - For Python, include it in `requirements/requirements.json` denoting any specific restrictions
+  - Run `python requirements/compile_requirementrs.py` to compile and pin the requirements and check them into the repo
   - For Javascript, include new libraries in `package.json`
 - **Tests:** The pull request should include tests, either as doctests, unit tests, or both.
 Make sure to resolve all errors and test failures.
 See [Testing](#testing) for how to run tests.
 - **Documentation:** If the pull request adds functionality, the docs should be updated as part of the same PR.
 Doc string are often sufficient, make sure to follow the sphinx compatible standards.